Soccer: Real Madrid wins Champions League for record-extending 14th time - I24NEWS

 Vinicius Jr.'s second-half strike proved decisive in the UEFA Champions League final, played at the Stade de France in Paris.
 Madrid's victory earned them their record-extending 14th European Cup, whereas the No. 2 on the list, AC Milan, is at seven.

-Earlier this year UEFA, European soccer governing body, relocated the final to Paris from Saint Petersburg as part of the international measures against Russia following the invasion of Ukraine.
+Earlier this year UEFA, European soccer's governing body, relocated the final to Paris from Saint Petersburg as part of the international measures against Russia following the invasion of Ukraine.

 Madrid boss Carlo Ancelotti now stands alone as the only manager to win four Champions League titles, surpassing Bob Paisley's and Zinedine Zidane's runs of three European cups with Liverpool and Real Madrid respectively.